pingcap/docs-cn/mysql-compatibility.md

 TiDB supports most [SQL modes](/sql-mode.md):

-- The compatibility modes, such as `ORACLE` and `POSTGRESQL` are parsed but ignored.
+- The compatibility modes, such as `Oracle` and `PostgreSQL` are parsed but ignored.
 Compatibility modes are deprecated in MySQL 5.7 and removed in MySQL 8.0.
 - The `ONLY_FULL_GROUP_BY` mode has minor [semantic differences](/functions-and-operators/aggregate-group-by-functions.md#differences-from-mysql) from MySQL 5.7.
 - The `NO_DIR_IN_CREATE` and `NO_ENGINE_SUBSTITUTION` SQL modes in MySQL are accepted for compatibility, but are not applicable to TiDB.